DavidSouto/ReproScience-Workshop/Workshop_Schedule_Syllabus.md

 **Exercise 5.3**: Power from simulation, example 2

-### Session 6: Strength of evidence
+### Session 6: Strength of evidence and sample selection

-'New' statistics shift in focus on precision & strength of evidence
+'New' statistics shift in focus on precision & strength of evidence.

 <!-- Idea that precision is a better indication of the strength of evidence.
 See also Bayesian statistics.
  -->